gao-sun/github-vsc/README.md

 ## Engineering

+### It's Static

+GitHub VSC contains only static assets and it's hosted by GitHub Pages.
+The deployment is in [github-vsc-website](https://github.com/gao-sun/github-vsc-website).

 ### VSCode in Web

 Powered by the [Code - OSS](https://github.com/microsoft/vscode) project, and use the tag `1.53.2` for building.
 Would like not to do any modifications to keep it clean, but here comes to the result (I've tried hard, trust me):